difference between lok sabha and rajya sabha

 • It ensures that smaller states or regions have a voice in the legislative process.

-• Rajya Sabha is also a chamber of experts, with members being appointed for their knowledge and experience in diverse fields.
+• Rajya Sabha is also an expert chamber, with members appointed for their knowledge and experience in diverse fields.

 The Role of Both Houses in Indian Democracy